On factorization and vector bundles of conformal blocks from vertex algebras: Acknowledgements

 \section{Acknowledgements}

-The authors are grateful to Jim Lepowsky, Yi-Zhi Huang, and Bin Gui for helpful discussions.
-Thanks also to Yi-Zhi Huang and Giulio Codogni for comments on a preliminary version of the manuscript.
-The authors are indebted to \cite{bzf} for the treatment of chiral Lie algebras and coinvariants on smooth curves, and to \cite{nt} for the arguments on the factorization and sewing for coinvariants by Zhu's Lie algebra on rational curves.
+We thank Dennis Gaitsgory for questions which led to the need to replace $\mathscr{V}_C$ with $\Vv_C$.
+We thank Igor Frenkel, Bin Gui, Yi-Zhi Huang, Danny Krashen, Jim Lepowsky, and Sven M\"oller for helpful discussions.
+Thanks also to Yi-Zhi Huang and Giulio Codogni for comments on a preliminary version of the manuscript, and to Andr\'{e} Henriques, on a later version.
+We are indebted to \cite{bzf} for their work on smooth curves, and to \cite{nt} for the arguments on the factorization and sewing for coinvariants by Zhu's Lie algebra on rational curves.
+Finally, we wish to thank the referees for carefully reading our work, and one generous referee in particular, who has provided many valuable comments.
 Gibney was supported by NSF DMS--1902237.